Holiday Gifts for Writers

 Tea Sampler

 Writers spend a lot of time curled up in one spot, poring over pages of a manuscript or scribbling away in a notebook.
-In the colder months, we tend to be accompanied by a pot of tea, and while we can be creatures of habit, it’s fun to try something new once in a while.
-It could even jumpstart our creativity!
-Check out your local tea store to pick up a sampler in person or have one delivered!
+In the colder months, many of us tend to be accompanied by a pot of tea, and while we can be creatures of habit, it’s fun to try something new once in a while.
+It could even jumpstart our creativity! 😉 Check out your local tea store to pick up a sampler in person or have one delivered!

 Create a Book Cover